culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 1. They allow additional information to be associated with a place, along with contextual information; e.g. a name attestation may be associated with a period within which it is believed to have been in use.
 In particular, Web Annotations allow association of provenance and contributor informaton with individual claims about a place.

-2. They proviode an extension point through which additional information about a place can be introduced using the same basic structures that are used for basic EMPlaces information.
+2. They provide an extension point through which additional information about a place can be introduced using the same basic structures that are used for basic EMPlaces information.

 3. They allow separately-published information to be associated with a place, which in turn provides a possible route for curation of third party contributions to EMPlaces while maintaining editorial integrity of the base service.